JiovannyEscobar/my-humble-code-2/README.md

     - clip cutting speech affects accuracy
 - works

+### COMMENTS ON PATCH NOTES VER 4 (PYAUDIO VERSION)

+Great work my friend.

+    Let's not do VAD
+    It's fine if it is not accurate, so no need to combine (let's see first how inaccurate actually) Let's not do subtitling function (for now)
+    Let's not do voice commands (Unless you like).
+Have a button to stop start and stop stuff.

+If you have any more questions or need further assistance with anything, feel free to ask.
+Happy coding!

 ## DEPENDENCIES
 You must have Whisper AI working first.
 See this video.